-If the stock market is a race, US electric vehicle manufacturer Tesla Motors Inc would be the car you want to bet on, at least based on current market trend.
+If the stock market is a race, US electric vehicle manufacturer Tesla Motors Inc would be the car you want to bet on, at least based on current market trends.

-The company saw share price rally as much as five percent on Wednesday to hit an all-time high of US$594.50, breaking the US$100 billion barrier in the process.
+The company saw its share price rally as much as 5% on Wednesday to hit an all-time high of US$594.50, breaking the US$100 billion barrier in the process.

 But beneath face value, is everything truly as rosy as it seems?

 Despite the seemingly never-ending yellow brick road, analysts are split on which corner the share price could take next.